MiguelStattmiller/SAR-Passive-Radar-LimeSDR-Simulator/README.md

   Develop a passive SAR simulator in MATLAB.
 In order to study passive SAR evaluation.

-  Develop a software for real SAR passive radar,based on ISM spectrum (central frequency of 2.45 GHz) on MATLAB using LimeSDR (https://limemicro.com/products/boards/limesdr/), for detection of real targets(aeroplanes in this case).
+  Develop a software for real passive radar,based on ISM spectrum (central frequency of 2.45 GHz) on MATLAB using LimeSDR (https://limemicro.com/products/boards/limesdr/), for detection of real targets(aeroplanes in this case).

 **WORKING PROCESS ABSTRACT:**